mtoensing/game-review-block/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 1.7 =
+* Feature: added logo, operatingSystem and modifiedDate to structured data.

 = 1.5 =
 * Fix: spelling fixes